krakphp/mw/doc/api.rst

     In this example, the stack of middleware always returns 1, however, the filtered middleware gets executed if the value is 4, and in that case, it returns 2 instead.

 Invoke Functions
 ~~~~~~~~~~~~~~~~

-Closure pimpleAwareInvoke(Pimple\\Container $c, $invoke = 'call_user_func')
-    invokes middleware while checking if the mw is a service defined in the pimple container

 Closure containerAwareInvoke(Psr\\Container\\ContainerInterface $c, $invoke = 'call_user_func')
     invokes middleware while checking if the mw is a service defined in the psr container.